Operations of KFC by country: Canada

 The first KFC opened in 1955 in Saskatoon, Canada.
 In 1957, Colonel Harland Sanders gave an interview to CBC Radio detailing his experience with Canadian food that led to the opening of one of his restaurants in Canada.

 In the 1970s, Alberta-based Burger King (not to be confused with the US company), had a local franchise rights in Edmonton.
 However, as the market became more competitive, the relationship between the two companies deteriorated, with KFC attempting legal action to end the partnership.
 The matter was ultimately resolved in 1990 when KFC, then under the ownership of PepsiCo, refused to extend the franchise and Jarvis and Rae instead sold their remaining dual-branded restaurants to them.

 In Quebec, KFC is known as "PFK" (derived from Poulet Frit Kentucky), due to provisions of the provincial government's Charter of the French Language that restrict use of English on signs and in business names.
 However, KFC had voluntarily changed their name to PFK mainly to avoid confusion when Kentucky Fried Chicken was renamed KFC as the restaurant has always been known as Poulet Frit Kentucky in the province.

+Guantanamo Bay Naval Base

+The United States naval base at Guantanamo has one KFC restaurant.

 Mexico

-KFC was the first fast food restaurant opened in Mexico, in 1963 in Monterrey.
+KFC was the first fast food restaurant opened in Mexico, in 1963 in Monterrey, Nuevo León.
 By 2017, there were 341 outlets in the country.

+Costa Rica

+KFC opened in Costa Rica, in 1970 in the capital city of San Jose.
+By 2025 it has 67 restaurants in the country.